dmontaner-teaching/ngs_software_installation/vcftools.md

 Latest binary releases may be found at
 <http://sourceforge.net/projects/vcftools/files/>

-Uncompress the file and type `make` from whithin the uncomressed directory.
+Decompress the file and type `make` from within the uncompressed directory.

-This will create a `bin` directory and the executable file `vcftool`.
+This will create a `bin` directory and the executable file `vcftools`.
 Add it to you path.